joshuadavidthomas/django-language-server/README.md

 > [!NOTE]
 > This configuration is copied straight from my Neovim setup and includes a logging setup that sends LSP messages to Neovim's notification system.
 You can remove all the references to `vim.notify` if you don't care about this functionality.

+## Versioning

+This project adheres to DjangoVer.
+For a quick overview of what DjangoVer is, here's an excerpt from Django core developer James Bennett's [Introducing DjangoVer](https://www.b-list.org/weblog/2024/nov/18/djangover/) blog post:

+> In DjangoVer, a Django-related package has a version number of the form `DJANGO_MAJOR.DJANGO_FEATURE.PACKAGE_VERSION`, where `DJANGO_MAJOR` and `DJANGO_FEATURE` indicate the most recent feature release series of Django supported by the package, and `PACKAGE_VERSION` begins at zero and increments by one with each release of the package supporting that feature release of Django.

+In short, `v5.1.x` means the latest version of Django the Django Language Server would support is 5.1 — so, e.g., versions `v5.1.0`, `v5.1.1`, `v5.1.2`, etc. should all work with Django 5.1.

+At this moment, all components of the Django Language Server (the `djls` binary, the `djls-agent` agent package on PyPI, and the `djls-binary` binary distribution package on PyPI) will share the same version number.
+When a new version is released, all packages are updated together regardless of which component triggered the release.

+### Breaking Changes

+While DjangoVer doesn't encode API stability in the version number, this project strives to follow Django's standard practice of "deprecate for two releases, then remove" policy for breaking changes.
+Given this is a language server, breaking changes should primarily affect:

+- Configuration options (settings in editor config files)
+- CLI commands and arguments
+- LSP protocol extensions (custom commands/notifications)

+The project will provide deprecation warnings where possible and document breaking changes clearly in release notes.
+For example, if a configuration option is renamed:

+- **`v5.1.0`**: Old option works but logs deprecation warning
+- **`v5.1.1`**: Old option still works, continues to show warning
+- **`v5.1.2`**: Old option removed, only new option works

 ## Contributing